golang-tire/supervisor/README.md

 Supervisor
 ======
-this repo i a renamed fork of [suture](github.com/thejerf/suture) with flowing changes:
+supervisor is a renamed fork of [suture](github.com/thejerf/suture) with flowing changes:

-    [] - keep version 4 and remove others
+    [x] - keep version 4 and remove others
     [] - version: supervisor will receive a version to be used and printed in logs [] - use zap as logger
+    [x] - replace spec with option funcs
+    [x] - context removed from Serve and ServeBackground function inputs

 How to install